my thousand hats, and my shop.

 the stories inside Heavenly Metal…

-I call my displays “story’s” or “moments“.
-Here’s a few pictures of favorite story’s I’ve created with merchandise.
+I call my displays “stories” or “moments“.
+Here’s a few pictures of favorite stories I’ve created with merchandise.

 what’s the story behind the music:

-Music is one of the things that rocks my world!
+Music is one of the things that rocks my world.
 Guaranteed, you’ll hear great music while shopping in my store.
-I often log onto pandora.com to listen to the fabulous playlists I’ve discovered, sometimes causing me to shake it on the job!
+I often log onto pandora.com to listen to the fabulous playlists I’ve discovered, sometimes causing us to shake our booties!

 In my spare time I’m a volunteer DJ at our local community/student radio station, WCBN, 88.3 FM.
-You can hear my show Sashay’s Shimmy Shimmy Ko-Ko Bop with the Father of Funk on Thursdays, 8-9pm.
-I also co-host a folk show Just Folkin’ Around aired Saturdays, 9-10 am.
-Check out the station wherever you live: you can listen live at wcbn.org..
+You can hear my show Sashay’s Shimmy Shimmy Ko-Ko Bop on Thursdays, 8-9pm.
+Check out the station wherever you live: you can listen live at wcbn.org or put the app on your device.

 the dog story: